Projected Richardson varieties and affine Schubert varieties: Applications

 \begin{cor} The poset $Q_J$ is thin, Eulerian, and EL-shellable. \end{cor}

 This result was first established by Williams \cite{W}, who proved the more general result that the poset obtained from $Q_J$ by adjoining a maximal element is shellable.

-Now we discuss the length-generating function $F_\l(q)$ of the admissible set $\Adm(-w_S \l)$ for a cominuscule coweight $\l$.
-By definition, This is the number of rational points of the union of all opposite affine Schubert cells corresponding to the admissible set.
+Recall that a nonzero dominant coweight $\l$ is called {\it minuscule} if $\langle \l, \th \rangle=1$, where $\th \in R^+$ is the highest root.
+Now we discuss the length-generating function $F_\l(q)$ of the admissible set $\Adm(-w_S \l)$ for a minuscule coweight $\l$.
+By definition, This is the number of ${\mathbb F}_q$-rational points of the union of all opposite affine Schubert cells corresponding to the admissible set, where ${\mathbb F}_q$ is the finite field with $q$ elements.
 It is proved in \cite{PR} and \cite{Zhu} that this union is the special fiber of the local model of Shimura variety.

 Now by Theorem \ref{T:combin}, $F_\l(q)=\sum_{(x, y) \in Q_J} q^{\ell(y t^{-\l} x)}=\sum_{(x, y) \in Q_J} q^{\<\l, 2 \rho\>+\ell(y)-\ell(x)}$, where $\rho$ is the half sum of the positive roots of $G$.